mikirosario/webscraper/README.md

 This webscraper extracts the first 30 entries of [Hacker News](https://news.ycombinator.com/), storing each one's title, order, number of comments, and points.
 It then uses utility functions to filter and sort those entries by these characteristics.

 A TDD approach was used for development, starting with the filters and ending with the scraper.
 A logger has been implemented using the logging module that outputs both to console and to a log file (if there is enough disk space).
 Entries are encapsulated in a `HackerNewsEntry` object, which features data validation and error handling.
-The scraper itself along with its filters is encapsulated in a `HackerNewsScraper` object.
+The scraper itself along with its filters is encapsulated in a `HackerNewsScraper` singleton.
+While not currently used (as only a single fetch is made), a crawl rate limiter is implemented to respect the website's crawl delay.

 Python's type hinting is used, as well as runtime type checking.